 - “9 Quotes: Pedro Almodóvar vs. Catholic Church’s Anti-Gay Bigotry + ‘Transvestite’ Bernal.”

 John Dryden quote via The Image of Manhood in Early Modern Literature: Viewing the Male, edited by Andrew P. Williams.

 Stage Beauty movie cast info via the IMDb.

-Claire Danes and Billy Crudup Stage Beauty images: Lionsgate Pictures.
+Ben Chaplin, Claire Danes, and Billy Crudup Stage Beauty images: Lionsgate Pictures.

-“Stage Beauty Movie: Gender Identity Issues & Gender-Based Social Constraints Get Conventional Treatment” last updated in October 2019.
+“Stage Beauty Movie Review: Gender Identity Issues Get Conventional + Muddled Treatment” last updated in August 2020.